Kindergarten Teachers Email

 Mrs. Geary email@example.com

-The curriculum in Kindergarten at South Salem Elementary School is taught by three teachers and one instructional aide who strive to provide a comprehensive program for each child.
+The curriculum in Kindergarten at South Salem Elementary School is taught by three teachers and one instructional aide who strives to provide a comprehensive program for each child.
 Thematic units enable teachers to use a whole language approach in their classrooms.
-Many lessons are interdisciplinary and cooperative planning among teachers is necessary.
-Teachers meet weekly to plan, but are also given the professional freedom to teach from their individual perspectives.
+Many lessons are interdisciplinary, and cooperative planning among teachers is necessary.
+Teachers meet weekly to plan but are also given the professional freedom to teach from their individual perspectives.

 Subjects included in the curriculum are Language Arts, Mathematics, Science, Social Studies, Art, Music, Physical Education, Humane Education, and Health.
 Whole group, small group, and individualized lessons are employed by teachers as needed.
 Children are assessed formally and informally throughout the year.
 Standards of Learning serve as guidelines for the curriculum and are used for individual assessments.